 "One teaspoon, not tablespoon, can have up to 90 milligrams of sodium," she says.
 "Since the majority of us do not measure hot sauce, it would be pretty easy to surpass the daily sodium recommendation of 2,300 milligrams or less."

 Not only does hot sauce increase your sodium intake for the day, if consumed regularly and in large quantities, it can also be "problematic for individuals with high blood pressure or who regularly experience acid reflux," says Walsh.
 (Related: 28 Best and Worst Foods for Acid Reflux)

 Instead, she suggests cutting back on hot sauce and instead opting for lower-sodium spices to get that fiery fix.
 Crushed red pepper flakes are a great alternative, for example.
 Bottom line, stick to one or two teaspoons of hot sauce daily to keep your sodium levels in check.
 And for more on the latest food news, sign up for our newsletter.

 Are there any positive effects that can occur from eating hot sauce?

 Capsaicin, the naturally occurring component in chili peppers, may help people burn an extra 50 calories a day, a meta-analysis containing 90 studies suggests.

 "It was also observed that regular consumption significantly reduced abdominal adipose (fat) tissue, reduced appetite, and overall energy intake," says Walsh.
 "Though not to be taken as a magic fix, hot sauce can be implemented in the diet to spice up your meals and bump up energy expenditure."

 Just remember not to overdo it on the hot stuff to avoid consuming too much salt for the day.
-And since hot sauce can make you thirsty, be sure to check out 7 Side Effects of Not Drinking Enough Water so you know what signs to look out for when your body is dehydrated.
+And because hot sauce can make you thirsty, be sure to check out the 7 Side Effects of Not Drinking Enough Water so you know what signs to look out for when your body is dehydrated.